Alison Knowles: Book objects

-The Boat Book premiered at Art Basel in Miami in January 2014.
+The Boat Book premiered at Art Basel Miami Beach in January 2014.
 Knowles said, "The grass tunnel will be replaced by a hoop structure between two pages covered with blue silk like the ocean."
-The "book sculpture," as she refers to it, also contains a porthole, fishing nets and a fishing pole, an anchor, and other accoutrements of water travel.
+The "book sculpture", as she referred to it, also contains a porthole, fishing nets and a fishing pole, an anchor, and other accoutrements of water travel.

 Event scores

 Event scores are performances invented by George Brecht, who was influenced by Cage's class in experimental composition.
 Many Fluxus works feature this minimalistic performance piece, which is often composed of simple instruction.
-As Knowles puts it, an event score is “a one or two line recipe for action.”
-Knowles's The Identical Lunch (1969) is one of her more well-known scores based on her habit of eating the same food, at the same time each day: “a tuna fish sandwich on wheat toast, with lettuce and butter, no mayo and a cup of soup or a glass of buttermilk.”
+As Knowles put it, an event score is "a one or two line recipe for action".
+Knowles's The Identical Lunch (1969) is one of her more well-known scores based on her habit of eating the same food, at the same time each day: "a tuna fish sandwich on wheat toast, with lettuce and butter, no mayo and a cup of soup or a glass of buttermilk".
 The score supposedly began after Philip Corner, her friend and fellow Fluxus member, commented on her daily lunch routine at Riss Dinner in Chelsea, New York.
 Knowles decided to invite people to join her for lunch and to document all the nuances and repetitions.
 Repeating the gesture made the meal a self-conscious reflection on an everyday activity.
-“It was about having an excuse to get to talk to people, to notice everything that happened, to pay attention,” said Knowles during her recent rendition of the event score at the Museum of Modern Art.
+"It was about having an excuse to get to talk to people, to notice everything that happened, to pay attention", said Knowles during a later rendition of the event score at the Museum of Modern Art.

-The aspect of touch is a distinct element that sets Knowles apart from many other Fluxus artists.
+The aspect of touch was a distinct element that set Knowles apart from many other Fluxus artists.
 One of her most notable event scores, Make a Salad, was originally performed in 1962 at the Institute of Contemporary Arts in London.
-In this score, Knowles prepares a massive salad by chopping the vegetables to the beat of live music, mixing the ingredients by tossing it in the air, then serving the salad to the audience.
+In this score, Knowles prepared a massive salad by chopping the vegetables to the beat of live music, mixing the ingredients by tossing it in the air, then serving the salad to the audience.
 Make a Salad has been performed at numerous venues around the world, including the Tate Modern, the High Line, the Walker Art Center, and most recently at Art Basel 2016.

 Shoes of Your Choice also debuted at the same time as Make a Salad at the ICA.
-For Shoes of Your Choice, Knowles asks the participants to simply describe the shoes they are wearing.
-In 2011, Knowles performed Shoes of Your Choice and other works for President Barack Obama and First Lady Michelle Obama in "A Celebration of American Poetry at the White House" alongside Billy Collins, the hip-hop actor and poet Common, Elizabeth Alexander, Rita Dove and Kenneth Goldsmith.
+For Shoes of Your Choice, Knowles asked the participants to simply describe the shoes they are wearing.
+In 2011, Knowles performed Shoes of Your Choice and other works for President Barack Obama and First Lady Michelle Obama in "A Celebration of American Poetry at the White House" alongside Billy Collins, the hip-hop actor and poet Common, Elizabeth Alexander, Rita Dove, and Kenneth Goldsmith.